Isaac-web/Heart-AI/mobile/heart_u/README.md

 ## Key Features
 1. Chatbot
    Users can interact with the chatbot to learn more about their health results.
 The chatbot provides personalized insights and guidance based on the report.

-3. Predective Model
+2. Predective Model
-4. Nice UI
+3. UI
-5. etailed report
+4. Detailed report
    View detailed reports generated based on the health data provided by users.
 These reports contain comprehensive information about the user's heart health       status and potential risk factors.

 ## Screens
 1. login